clecap/dante-wiki-production/README.md

 <details>
-<summary><b style="font-size:larger">Quick Install:</b> (Click on triangle for further explanations.)
+<summary><b style="font-size:larger">Quick Install:</b> (Click on triangle for further <b>explanations</b>.)

 1. Open a terminal shell on the machine where you want to install.
 2. Navigate to a directory into which you want to install.
 A good place is your home directory.
+  The procedure will generate a directory named `/dante` in your home directory.
-3. Copy-and-paste the following line into your shell and press execute.
+3. `Copy-and-paste` the following line into your shell and press execute.

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/clecap/dante-wiki-production/HEAD/quick-install.sh)"
 ```

+4. Edit file `CONF.sh`to set an initial password and adjust the initial URL (comments in the file)
+5. Execute in the shell the command `./complete-install.sh` and wait several minutes for completion.
 </summary>

 <div style="background-color:lightgrey">